matter-labs/zksync-web-era-docs/docs/api/go/getting-started.md

 ep, err := w.CreateEthereumProvider(ethRpc)

 ```
-## Working With Contracts
+## Working with contracts

-Once you instantiate the SDK, you can use it to access your zkSync contracts.
-You can use SDK's contract getter functions like `L2Create2Address`, and `getContractDeployerABI`, to get the respective SDK contract instances.
+Once you instantiate the SDK, you can use it to access zkSync system contracts.
 To deposit funds on zkSync for example, you can do the following.

-Here are a few examples:

 ## Depositing funds

 ```go